zoobavitel/Thesis-YourFriendTailor/README.md

+Hi everyone, welcome to my initial repository for my master's thesis: "Your Friend Tailor"

+In today's age, online shopping will continue to increase.
+It has been shown that consumers are concerned with the lack of accurate sizing measurements given by fashion vendors.
+My work intends to implement a standard sizing metric as well as utilizing State of the Art computer vision technology to take one photo of a person and accurately gauge their garment measurements.

 Starting off, the initial py file is testing the accuracy of MiDaS's depth estimation model in conjunction of Json data from a dataset called Deepfashion2.